SkymanOne/folidity/reports/main.typ

 and encouraging peer-review of SCs through the websites such as _Code4rena_#footnote[https://code4rena.com], _Solodit_#footnote[https://solodit.xyz], and many others.

-Analysing the work mentioned above, SC vulnerabilities can be categorised into the six general groups outlined in @fig:Table:classification.
+Analysing the abovementioned work, SC vulnerabilities can be categorised into the six general groups outlined in @fig:Table:classification.
-The six categories have been defined based on the analysis of the most common vulnerabilities, and how they affect the SC execution.
+The six categories have been defined based on an analysis of the most common vulnerabilities and how they affect SC execution.
 Each category represents the general scope for a specific set of vulnerabilities that should be addressed in the SC development.

 // #pagebreak()